cambiotraining/hpc-intro/materials/05-arrays.md

 Our objective is to automate running these models in parallel on the HPC.

 1. Use _Nano_ to open the SLURM submission script in `slurm/parallel_turing_pattern.sh`.
-The first few lines of the code are used to fetch parameter values from the CSV file, using the special `$SLURM_ARRAY_TASK_ID` variable.
-Edit the code where the word "FIXME" appears to automatically extract the values from the CSV file for each sample.
+   The first few lines of the code are used to fetch parameter values from the CSV file:
+    - Fix your username in `#SBATCH -D`.
+    - Fix the `#SBATCH -a` option - this array should have as many jobs as we have parameter combinations in our CSV file.
+    - Fix the `head` command further down the script.
+This command intends to fetch each line from the CSV parameters file, using the `$SLURM_ARRAY_TASK_ID` variable.
-2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`seff JOBID`), and examine the SLURM output log files.
+2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job JOBID` or `seff JOBID`), and examine the SLURM output log files.
 3. Examine the output files in the `results/turing/` folder.
 Note: to view image files on the HPC, you have to enable X11 forwarding.
 You can do this by loging in to the HPC using `ssh -Y username@train.bio` (note the `-Y` option).
 Then, you can preview a PNG file using the `eog` program (for example: `eog results/turing/f0.03_k0.055.png`).

 :::{.callout-hint}